Documented Experience of Buildings’ in Use

 - Military barracks – based on other military and university accommodation

-- Retail banking – based on evaluations of 25 branches
+- Banks – based on evaluations of 25 retail branches

-- National Library – based on offices and library evaluations
+- National Library – based on lessons learned from library and office evaluations